Ürgüp

 Red Valley

-With its stunning red rock formations and fairy chimneys, it is a perfect place for trekking and horseback riding.
+Lined with striking red rocks and fairy chimneys, the valley is a perfect place for trekking and horseback riding.
 Its trails wind through ancient vineyards, cave churches, and dramatic cliffs.
-As the sun sets, the valley glows with vibrant hues, creating a magical experience.
-Whether on foot or on horseback, Red Valley offers unforgettable adventures thanks to its breathtaking landscape.
+As the sun sets, the valley is bathed in a warm, golden glow, creating a truly magical atmosphere.

 Ortahisar Castle